 Lychee: You all know what lychee is – that little fruit with a hard red outer skin and a slimy white inside.
 The reason I put this word in this list though, is because we pronounce it differently in Hawaii.
 Rather than pronouncing it as “lee-chee” like non-locals do, we locals say “lie-chee”.

 Poke: Poke is a traditional Hawaiian dish, typically made with cubed ahi (not “ahi tuna”, friends – that just means “tuna tuna”) and some soy sauce and seaweed.
 A few weeks ago, a wrote a blog post on my favorite places to get poke on Oahu.

 Nori and Limu: both of these are different types of seaweed.
 The seaweed that’s on the outside of sushi is “nori”.
 The seaweed that is in poke is “limu”.

 Furikake: Furikake is an originally Japanese mixture composed of nori, sesame seeds, and a few different types of seasoning.
 It is typically added to flavor cooked rice or fish.
 If you add arare (a type of Japanese rice cracker) to it and then toss it with some popcorn, you get what locals call “hurricane popcorn”.

 Shoyu: This is the Japanese word for “soy sauce”.
 We use it too.

 Malasada: Malasadas are fried Portuguese donuts, typically covered with sugar and/or cinnamon.
 Highly recommend.
-Head to Leonard’s for the best on Oahu.
+I actually wrote an entire post on where to get the best malasadas on Oahu.

 Musubi: Definitely a local staple.
 It’s a rectangle of rice with a layer of (usually) spam that is wrapped in a sheet of nori.
 Highly recommend.
 Oh, and I’ve tried to find the best musubi on Oahu, and so far 7/11 still tops the list (ask any local and they will agree).